 Located along the Sea of Galilee, Tiberias (Tiveria) has long been one of northern Israel’s most important cities.
 Founded by the Romans and known for its hot springs, Tiberias became a spiritual center with a large Jewish community and a thriving fishing industry.

-After the destruction of Jerusalem and the Second Temple in 70 CE, Rabban Yochanan b.
-Zakkai moved the Sanhedrin to Yavneh, which became an important center of Jewish learning, rabbinic scholarship, and the development of modern Judaism as it is known today.
+After the destruction of Jerusalem and the Second Temple in 70 CE by the Romans, Rabban Yochanan b.
+Zakkai moved the Sanhedrin to Yavneh, which became an important center of Jewish learning, rabbinic scholarship, and the development of rabbinic Judaism.

 The Red Sea (Yam Suf in Hebrew) — often mistranslated as the Reed Sea — is located along Egypt's eastern border.
 In the book of Exodus, when the Israelites flee slavery in Egypt, the Red Sea stands between them and their freedom.
 God miraculously splits the Red Sea, allowing the Israelites to pass through.
 The Egyptians though pursued the Israelites into the Red Sea, wherein they drowned.